 As a manager, your team is your most important asset, and it’s your task to set the frames for how you measure success.
 This is of course different from industry to industry, but the basic idea is that those under you know what a good result looks like.
 Whatever fulfills your daily, weekly, monthly, and annual goals, that’s what needs to be overly clear in your strategic business plan!

 Let your strategic plan be in black and white!
 That way you make sure there are no grey areas open for interpretation.
 Also, get everyone acquainted with your plan.
-Write an employee handbook or hold a workshop where your framework is presented to make sure everyone understand where you are headed.
+Write an employee handbook or hold a workshop where your framework is presented to make sure everyone understands where you are headed.

 Delegate if efficient

-As a new manager you oversee the vision of your team and organization, and ensures that the vision comes to life.
+As a new manager you oversee the vision of your team and organisation, and ensures that the vision comes to life.
 To do this, you must first give your team the strategic tools and information they need to make effective progress.

 Before you can begin assigning work and deadlines, you must first assess the road ahead.
 Outline the tasks, provide context, set measurable standards, and provide support.
 The more information you give your team from the start, the better your results will look in the end.
 By doing this and delegating for efficiency you streamline your work.
 To better keep track of everything you delegate, make sure to use a strategic planning tool.